Botswana pula: Banknotes

+For table standards, see the banknote specification table.

 Use in Zimbabwe

 Due to hyperinflation in Zimbabwe from 2006 to 2008, the government of Zimbabwe has allowed circulation of foreign currency since 2008.
 The Zimbabwean dollar became obsolete on 12 April 2009.
 Several currencies, including the South African rand and Botswana pula, circulate in Zimbabwe, along with the Zimbabwean bond notes and bond coins.

 Lesotho

 The word pula also serves as part of the national motto of the Kingdom of Lesotho.
 As in Botswana, it means "rain" in the Sotho language and is considered a synonym for "blessing".